audeering/audb/docs/quickstart.rst

 The most common task is to load a database with :func:`audb.load`.

-Let's first see which databases are available to load.
+Let's first see which databases are available on our `public Artifactory server`_.

 .. jupyter-execute::

     import audb

-    audb.available()

-As you can see we provide the emodb_ database as small example database, which we `have published`_ to our `public Artifactory server`_.
+    audb.available(only_latest=True)

-Let's load the database.
+Let's load version 1.4.1 of the emodb_ database.

 ..
 Load with only_metadata=True in the background
 .. jupyter-execute::